XziSun/ASROCK-Z390-Phantom-Gaming-Hackintosh/README.md

 # ASROCK-Z390-Phantom-Gaming-Hackintosh
 EFI files suited for my own desktop

-### At begin, I have to announce that the EFI files just fit for my own desktop, which means you probably have to modify yours.
+### To begin with, I have to demonstrate that the EFI files just fit for my own desktop, which means you probably have to modify yours.

 # Hardware